 Order(s) of the Inspector Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
 2007, c.8 Ministère de la Santé et des Soins de longue durée Ordre(s) de l'inspecteur Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
 2007, chap.
-8 plan of care dated the same date as the admission date, under the task of "Bed Rails" stated, "place both bed rails up (3/4 and 1/2) for turning and re-positioning when in bed as per family request.
-Resident is able to hold on to rails for positioning and transfer in/out of bed".
-The licensee's bed rail use clinical assessment process was reviewed and it was determined that it was not developed fully in accordance with prevailing practices as identified below.
+8 system.
+As a result, an inspection was initiated to determine if the licensee's bed safety program was compliant with legislative requirements.
+The licensee's bed rail use clinical assessment form and process was reviewed and it was determined that it was not fully developed in accordance with the Clinical Guidance document identified below.
+Several components of the Clinical Guidance document were not incorporated into the assessment process.
 On August 21, 2012, a notice was issued to the Long Term Care Home Administrators from the Ministry of Health and Long Term Care, Performance Improvement and Compliance Branch identifying a document produced by Health Canada (HC) titled "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability and Other Hazards, 2008".
 The document was "expected to be used as the best practice document in LTC Homes".
 The HC Guidance Document includes the titles of two additional companion documents developed by the Food and Drug Administration (FDA) in the United States and suggests that the documents are "useful resources".
 Prevailing practices includes using predominant, generally accepted widespread practice as the basis for clinical decisions.
 The companion documents are also prevailing practices and provide necessary guidance in establishing a clinical assessment where bed rails are used.
 One of the companion documents is titled "Clinical Guidance for the Assessment and Implementation of Bed Rails in Hospitals, Long Term Care Facilities and Home Care Settings, 2003".
 Within this document, recommendations are made that all residents who use one or more bed rails be evaluated by an interdisciplinary team over a period of time while in bed to determine sleeping patterns, habits and potential safety risks posed by using one or more bed rails.
 To guide the assessor, a series of questions would be answered to determine whether the bed rail(s) are a safe device for residents while in bed (when fully awake and while they are asleep).
 The Clinical Guidance document also emphasizes the need to document clearly whether alternative interventions were trialled if bed rails are being considered to treat a medical symptom or condition and if the interventions were appropriate or effective and if they were previously attempted and determined not to be the treatment of choice for the resident.
-Where bed rails are considered for transferring and bed mobility, discussions need to be held with the resident/SDM regarding options for reducing the risks and implemented where necessary.
-Other questions to be considered would
+Where bed rails are considered for transferring and bed mobility, discussions need to be held with the resident/Substitute Decision Maker (SDM) regarding options for reducing the risks and implemented where necessary.
+Other questions to be considered would include the resident's medical status,